PawelLipski/utils/blog.md

   This enables the user to review the list of commits that are going to be rebased before actual rebase is executed.
 * It's also possible to explicitly specify the fork point for the mentioned three commands with `--fork-point` (`reapply`, `update`) or `--down-fork-point` (`slide-out`).

-More git-savvy users may argue that it should be simply enough to use `--fork-point` option of `git rebase`... but reality turns out to be harder.
+More git-savvy users may argue that it should be enough to simply use `--fork-point` option of `git rebase`... but the reality turns out to be harder.
 `git merge-base --fork-point` (and thus `git rebase` with the said option) only takes reflog of the one provided upstream branch into account.
-This would work fine as long as nobody changes the structure of the tree in the definition file (i.e. doesn't change the upstream branch of any branch).
+This would work fine as long as nobody changes the structure of the tree in the definition file (i.e. the upstream branch of any branch doesn't change).
 Unfortunately, such tree modifications happen pretty often in real-life development... and thus a custom, more powerful way to find the fork point was necessary.